-Jeffrey L. Brown is an Ed.D. candidate in the Transformative Leadership program at UNE Online.
-The Ed.D. program is focused on transformative leadership and prepares leaders to transform themselves, their organization, and their community through focused, flexible study.
+Jeffrey L. Brown is a candidate in the Doctor of Education (Ed.D.) program at UNE Online.
+The Ed.D. program is focused on educational leadership and prepares leaders to transform themselves, their organization, and their community through focused, flexible study.

 In this post, Jeffrey talks to us about his experience at UNE, and how he feels that UNE has helped him learn new skills to be even more successful in his role as a Chief Information Officer.